Community Remedy was introduced in the Anti-Social Behaviour, Crime and Policing Act 2014.

 The Fairbridge Programme has been supporting young people across Teesside since 2000.
 It has a proven record of helping marginalised and disengaged young people overcome a number of issues and barriers in life.

-To monitor success, a report will be required (as per grant agreement) following each young person completing the five day programme.
+To monitor its success, a report will be required (as per grant agreement) following each young person completing the five day programme.

 It will include information around the young persons progress and any future identified needs.